SSWConsulting/SSW.Rules.Content/rules/maximize-superannuation-benefits/rule.md

 ![Figure: Salary Sacrificing $50 per week, with a 7% investment return over 30 years will increase your compounded interest by almost $170k](coumpound-interest-3.jpg)

-## 3. How to choose the right investment option for your Super
+## 3. How to choose the right Super investment option

 Understanding the impact of compounding and return rates helps you compare your Super fund returns to a benchmark or assess alternate investment options.